prayagpadwal/Flu-Shot-Data-Analysis-using-PostgreSQL-and-Tableau/README.md

 # Flu-Shot-Data-Analysis-using-PostgreSQL-and-Tableau
-Flu Shot Data Analysis project using PostgreSQL
+Flu Shot Data Analysis project using PostgreSQL and Tableau